Or, Subtitled: A Reminder of How Much We Can Learn from Migration Patterns and Land Records

 After selling his grant on the north side of the Enoree to Jacob Pennington in October 1772, William Lindsey received a grant on 9 November 1774 for 200 acres on a small branch of the waters of the Tyger River in what became Spartanburg County.
 This grant came to him by assignment from James McCain, it seems, who had a precept for a survey of the land on 2 February 1773.
 James Wofford surveyed the tract on 11 February 1773, with the plat showing that the land was vacant on all sides and was assigned to William Lindsey on 28 October 1774.
 The grant also notes that the land had been surveyed for James McCain and then assigned to William Lindsey, and states that the land was on a small branch of the waters of the Tyger River and was vacant on all sides.

 I think the 200 acres William Lindsey Jr. sold to Spencer Bobo in March 1817 had come to him by inheritance from the older William.
 I have found no deed for this land to William Jr. The younger William was the only son of the older William still living in 1817 (insofar as I can identify the sons of William Sr.).
-Dennis Lindsey had died before 12 January 1795 and John Lindsey had died before 7 March 1808, both in Spartanburg County.
-That left their brother William Jr. as the son inheriting their father’s 200 acres on Jamey’s Creek of the Tyger, I’ve concluded.
+Dennis Lindsey had died before 12 January 1795.
+That left his brother William Jr. as the son inheriting their father’s 200 acres on Jamey’s Creek of the Tyger, I’ve concluded.
 The John Lindsey witnessing William’s 1817 deed, who lived beside him, is, I think, a nephew of William Lindsey Jr., a son of that William’s brother Dennis.

 Michael Leonard, Our Heritage: A Community History of Spartanburg County, South Carolina (Spartanburg: Spartanburg Herald and Journal, 1983), p.
 52.